jeremyong/websocket_client/README.md

 6. Add a certificate verification callback (and stop using `verify_none` by default)
 7. Allow the client handler to close the connection
+8. Provide additional arities of the `start_link` function to supply a default port, path, protocol, or all the above
+9. Send ping frames on a configurable set timeout

 This is being released without the above functionality in case it is useful as is for benchmarking or debugging as mentioned above (this is